alecramsay/pg/docs/index.markdown

     not guaranteed to find the best districting, we run it 100 times and take the best qualifying map.

-    By this definition, each state has exactly one root map.
+3. We also believe it is logical to think of other maps in terms of deltas from these root maps.
+    A root map isn't a priori (or independently) normative though.
+    Think of it like the origin on a set of axes: it's simply the place from which you describe other points.

-3. We generate proximal root maps for 42 states apportioned two or more congressional districts in the 2020 census.
+4. We generate proximal root maps for 42 states apportioned two or more congressional districts in the 2020 census.
 We exclude Hawaii and Maine, due to data issues.

-4. We compare these root maps to the five **notable maps** from Dave's Redistricting (DRA) for each state that individually optimize for proportionality, competitiveness, minority representation, compactness, and county-district splitting.
+5. We compare these root maps to the five **notable maps** from Dave's Redistricting (DRA) for each state that individually optimize for proportionality, competitiveness, minority representation, compactness, and county-district splitting.

-5. Despite optimizing on these different dimensions, these maps share substantial **common core districts** with the root map, an average of nearly two thirds of the population-weighted assignments (65.9%).
+6. Despite optimizing on these different dimensions, these maps share substantial **common core districts** with the root map, an average of nearly two thirds of the population-weighted assignments (65.9%).
     This reinforces our hypothesis that maximizing the overall population compactness of districts is a good way to characterize population geography.

-6. Then we compare the DRA **ratings** for these divergent maps to those for the root map showing some major quantifiable policy trade-offs inherent in congressional redistricting for each state.
+7. Then we compare the DRA **ratings** for these divergent maps to those for the root map showing some major quantifiable policy trade-offs inherent in congressional redistricting for each state.
 These contrasts put policy choices framed by the underlying population geography in sharp relief.

+    Again, these root maps are not normative&#8212; they aren't what we think redistricting plans *should* be.
+    Given their very low overall edit distance to other valid maps, all redistricting plans for a state are unavoidably informed by them, and they are easy to understand conceptually&#8212;
+    people who live near each other will tend to be in the same district.

-    Our root maps are not normative, not what we think redistricting plans *should* be.
-By definition, they are the natural starting point of redistricting.
-All redistricting plans for a state are unavoidably informed by them, so they provide a good baseline against which to evaluate and compare plans.
+    Hence, they provide a good baseline against which to evaluate and compare plans.

-7. Finally, we compare the official map for each state to the root districts showing the mix of policy choices (trade-offs) that each state made.
+8. Finally, we compare the official map for each state to the root districts showing the mix of policy choices (trade-offs) that each state made.